 2.1.
 Referring to the provisions of paragraphs 2.41. and 2.42. of this Regulation, (i) manipulation devices and manipulation strategies related to emissions (exhaust, evaporative or other) and (ii) manipulation devices and manipulation strategies related to data integrity should be distinguished.

 2.2.
 When assessing situations that could involve the use of manipulation devices or manipulation strategies for exhaust and evaporative emissions, a broad assessment and interpretation of those situations should be made.
 Any devices or strategies that reduce the effectiveness of exhaust and non-exhaust emission limits and testing condition requirements under this Regulation, that cause a non-compliant vehicle to appear compliant or that falsify test results, should be considered when determining whether manipulation devices or manipulation strategies exist.
-Market surveillance authorities should apply dedicated screening tests and enforcement measures to prevent the circumvention of the requirements of [UN Regulations in the field of light-duty vehicle emissions.]
+Contracting Party authorities should apply dedicated screening tests and enforcement measures to prevent the circumvention of the emissions’ requirements..

 2.3.
 The assessment of such situations as part of type-approval should distinguish and identify specific situations where the reduction of effectiveness of exhaust and evaporative emission control is justified by technical reasons and is not due to manipulation.
 This is particularly relevant in driving conditions that are adjacent to one or more boundary conditions of a regulated emissions test.
 For such situations, manufacturers shall comply with criteria for the declaration of technically justified emission control strategies that are only active for a specific set of ambient or operating conditions, thereby documenting and explaining the reduction of the effectiveness of emission control that may be observed (for instance, the dosing of reagent may stop at very low temperatures due to physical limitations of hardware).
 These technically justified emission strategies shall satisfy strict criteria to demonstrate that they are acceptable and that therefore they do not constitute a manipulation device or manipulation strategy.
 The methodology for the assessment and approval of AES is specified in Appendix 1 to this Annex.